 How to Communicate a Pay Raise

-When you think about communicating a pay raise to an employee, you likely think about the meeting as a win-win situation.
-And, this is the best case scenario.
-But, even announcing a salary increase is fraught with details that can go wrong if you handle the pay rise message incorrectly.
+When communicating a pay raise to an employee, the best case scenario is that it is a win-win situation.
+However, announcing a salary increase is fraught with details that can go wrong if you communicate the message incorrectly.

-According to the study, only 13 percent of study respondents said that most to all of their employees understood how variable pay, salary, and benefits work together to compensate employees.
-30 percent of respondents said that most or all employees understood why raises were distributed the way they were, but 45 percent said that only some or few employees understood.
+In one WorldatWork.org survey, only 13 percent of respondents said that most to all of their employees understood how variable pay, salary, and benefits work together.
+Nearly one-third of respondents said that most or all employees understood why raises were distributed the way they were, but 45 percent said that only some or few employees understood.

-Given the level of understanding among employees, unless your organization has done a crackerjack communication job, most employees need education about their compensation.
-For them to fully understand any pay raise they might receive, the communication must more broadly educate them about the company’s compensation and compensation philosophy.
+For employees to fully understand any pay raise they might receive, the communication must broadly educate them about the company’s compensation and compensation philosophy.

-For example, if your company's philosophy is to give an across the board pay raise annually at the average national pay increase across all companies, employees need to understand this rationale.
-They need to know in advance that they are not likely to receive more money.
-This will minimize disappointment when you communicate their actual pay raise.
+For example, if your company's philosophy is to give an across the board pay raise annually that is tied to specific economic factors, employees need to understand this rationale.
+They need to know in advance that they are not likely to receive more money than this standard in order to minimize disappointment when you communicate their actual pay raise.

-While managers are not solely responsible for communicating about compensation with employees, managers play a significant role.
-(Human Resources staff, total rewards statements, meetings with benefits company representatives, and pay raise letters also play a role in the employee's understanding and acceptance of the total compensation package.)
+While managers are not solely responsible for communicating about compensation with employees, they do play a significant role.
+Communications from human resources also play a role in the employee's understanding and acceptance of the total compensation package.

 To communicate effectively with employees, managers must: